Here at Accountant Online, we’re focused on making the entire company formation process as easy as possible.

 Alternatively, you can contact us directly and let us help you set up your company today.

 First, you should come up with at least 3 proposed company names.
 Rank them in order of preference and let us do the rest.
-New Limited Companies are required to have a name that is distinguishable from other companies already registered with the CRO.
-We carry out a number of checks on your proposed company name as part of our new company registration package.
+New Limited Companies are required to have a name that is distinguishable from other companies already registered with the Companies Registration Office (CRO).

 Who will be the director, company secretary and shareholders in your company?

 The director is responsible for managing the company.
 Irish limited companies need to have at least one EEA-Resident director.
 If you don’t have a director who lives in the EEA, you can purchase a non-resident Bond on our website.
 This is a type of insurance that covers the company over certain claims, up to €25,000, for two years.
 After two years, the Bond needs to be renewed.

 If you only have one director, you will need to appoint a separate company secretary.
 If you have two directors, one of these people can also act as the company secretary.
 As a company secretary, there are certain responsibilities.
 Many startups choose to outsource this role because they don’t have the skillset to look after their company’s compliance.
 Without a reliable company secretary, your company could face serious fines and penalties.